docker/docs/docker-hub/deactivate-account.md

 -  If you have an active subscription, [downgrade it to a **Docker Free Team** subscription](../subscription/downgrade.md).

-- Remove all other members, including those in the **Owners** team, within the organization.
+- Remove all other members within the organization.

 - Unlink your [Github and Bitbucket accounts](../docker-hub/builds/link-source.md#unlink-a-github-user-account).